spsforks/QB64-Wiki/AND.md

 ```

-> :*Note:* The value of 32767 sets 15 bits. -1 sets all 16 bits.
+> *Note:* The value of 32767 sets 15 bits. -1 sets all 16 bits.
 Negative values will all have the highest bit set.
 Use [LONG](LONG) variables for input values to prevent overflow errors.

 ## See Also